rreyy9/hexcolony/Documents/Bee Colony Expansion - Resource & Bee System Design.md

 ✅ Player can click connected Flowers to generate Nectar
 ✅ Disconnected Flowers are not clickable (visual feedback clear)
 ✅ Player can spend 30 Nectar to spawn AI Worker Bees
-✅ Workers auto-assign to Hive or Flowers based on need
+✅ Player can choose where to spawn workers (Hive or any connected Flower)
+✅ Placement mode shows clear visual feedback (highlights, hover effects)
 ✅ Workers passively generate resources at correct rates
 ✅ UI displays current Wax, Nectar, and Worker count
 ✅ Click bonus system works (clicks worth more with more Workers)
-✅ Game is completable in ~5 minutes with satisfying progression
+✅ Game is completable in ~5 minutes with satisfying strategic decisions

 ---

 ## Appendix: Example Playtesting Session

 **Player: New user testing MVP for first time**
 ```
 00:00 - Game starts, sees Hive and 3 Flowers
 00:10 - Discovers clicking Hive generates Wax (+1 per click)